zueblin/Polaron/readme.md

 * crunchy 12bit stereo outputs
 * open source hardware/software: if you miss a feature or are annoyed by a bug

+Disclaimer: This project is a work in progress.
+Features may change or not work, use at your own risk.

 ![Sideview](./Doc/Images/sideview.jpg)

 ![Top](./Doc/Images/topview.jpg)